txzliu/connectome_to_function/README.md

 Requisite packages are imported in `nrn_cell.py`, and can be installed using a package manager like pip (i.e. `pip install numpy`).
 The `requirements_reference.txt` file provides package versions, but I do NOT recommend simultaneously installing all packages in the txt file with pip/conda, as it may introduce compatibility issues.
 Instead, use it as a reference in case version issues arise here with the import statements below.

-Please reach out at any point if questions come up :)
+Please reach out at any point if questions or comments come up to txliu@stanford.edu and james.jeanne@yale.edu.